Key Takeaways:

 When Can You Test for Asbestos Yourself?

-- For Preliminary Information Only: If you are simply curious about a material in your home and have no immediate plans to disturb it, a kit can satisfy that curiosity.
+- Preliminary Information Only: If you are simply curious about a material in your home and have no immediate plans to disturb it, a kit can satisfy that curiosity.
 However, this should never replace a professional survey before a renovation.

 - Testing for “Positives” Only: In the world of home testing, a “positive” result for asbestos is generally reliable.
 If the result says it’s there, it’s there.
 However, you should never assume a “negative” result in a DIY test means your home is clear.
 A negative result may result from a sampling error.